UPDATED 2022 DIY Budget Travel Guide to Sagada, Philippines

 - If you are more of a card person, get used to bringing along paper money.
 All establishments here (souvenir shops, restaurants, accommodation) only accept cash for payment.

 - Conserve water.
-Like Baguio, the supply of water in mountainous Sagada is limited and expensive.
+Like Baguio, the water supply in mountainous Sagada is limited and expensive.

 - Bring your own water bottle.
-Let’s help our environment by minimizing the consumption of beverages in plastic bottles.
+Let’s help our Let’sonment by minimizing the consumption of beverages in plastic bottles.

-- Do not go out too late in the night.
-Some roads are not installed with lights, and the rocky terrain will make it difficult and very dangerous to walk around at night.
+- Do not go out too late at night.
+Some roads are not installed with lights, and the rocky terrain will make it difficult and very dangerous to walk around.

 - Hanging Coffins of Sagada: A dying Igorot tradition

 - 5 Reasons why you should visit Sagada

 - Sagada Travel Guide: 10 Things you should know about Sagada